Texas Power Bar vs. Ohio Power Bar – The Best Powerlifting Barbell?

 Of course, you probably want some more solid recommendations than that so here they are:

-If you have a tighter budget, get the Texas Bar
+If you have a tighter budget, then the Texas Power Bar is an excellent choice that is cost-effective but still high-quality.

-If you compete in a federation that uses Eleiko bars but don’t want to splurge on an Eleiko Pl bar, get the Ohio Power Bar
+If you compete in a federation that uses Eleiko bars but don’t want to splurge on an Eleiko Powerlifting Bar, then the Ohio Power Bar will be closer to your preference.

-Looking for more home gym equipment? check out my article to make sure you get the best power rack as well.
+Looking for more home gym equipment?
+Check out my round-up on the best budget home gym equipment.